 Testing for COVID-19

-5. Other cases where the facts and circumstances warrant as determined by the treating healthcare provider in consultation with state and local department of health officials.
+5. An individual presents with a case where the facts and circumstances, as determined by the treating clinician in consultation with state or local department of health officials, warrant testing, OR

 - Upstate University Hospital’s COVID-19 Triage Line: 315-464-3979